 Map of Camp Bowie from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”

-Men of Battery D, 133rd Field Artillery, and their mascot.
+Men of Battery D, 133rd Field Artillery, and their mascot behind a row of furled tents.
 (Photo from Paula Tanner Thomas.)

 Even as the camp began turning sons into Sammies (as in “Uncle Sam”), it continued to grow.
 Within weeks the camp would spread over 2,200 acres, contain nearly 3,000 buildings, twenty miles of “good graveled streets,” a hospital, a theater, an indoor pool, several YMCA facilities, a railroad spur, and a jazz band.
 The Sammies slept in tents, not barracks.
 The Star-Telegram said the camp had ten thousand horses and mules.

 A city needs a newspaper, and Camp Bowie had three.
 Much of the front page of The Reconnaissance in December 1917 was devoted to the quarantine during the influenza pandemic.

 Camp Bowie’s Texahoma Bugler in November 1917 reported that the population of the camp was twenty-seven thousand.